newappssahin/okta-oidc-js/.github/ISSUE_TEMPLATE.md

 ## Minimal reproduction of the problem with instructions
 <!--
 For bug reports please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO* of the problem.
--->
+You could use one of our sample applications to build a reproduction demo: https://github.com/okta?q=samples-js -->

-## What is the motivation / use case for changing the behavior?
+## Extra information about the use case/user story you are trying to implement
 <!-- Describe the motivation or the concrete use case. -->